Provincial Housing Legislation Implementation

 Learn more about how we're encouraging new housing!
 The video below introduces New Westminster's Transit Oriented Development Areas.

-You can also access our October 27, 2025 presentation here and report from here.
+You can also access the December 15 report here.
 These documents outline the proposed approach to implementing with the Transit Oriented Development Areas Program.

 Interim Housing Needs Report Integration